 Power resistors are designed to withstand and dissipate large amounts of power.
-In general they have a power rating of at least 5 Watt.
-They are made from materials with a high thermal conductivity, allowing efficient cooling.
-They are often designed to be coupled with heat sinks to be able to dissipate the high amount of power.
-Some might even need forced air or liquid cooling while under maximum load to efficiently remove the heat generated.
+The common trait of all power resistors is that they are built to dissipate as much power as possible, while keeping their size as small as possible.
+In general they have a power rating of at least 5 W. Power resistors are made from materials with a high thermal conductivity, allowing efficient cooling.
+They are also often designed to be coupled with heat sinks to be able to dissipate the high amounts of power.
+Some power resistors even require forced air or liquid cooling while under maximum load to efficiently remove the heat generated.

 A power resistor is a resistor designed and manufactured to dissipate large amounts of power in a compact physical package.